 Studio types change how much you pay, how fast you can move in, and how much effort setup takes.
 So, pick the type based on your stay length and your budget plan.

 Furnished studios often include white goods, a bed, seating, curtains, and basic kitchen items.
-They suit renters who want a a quick move-in with fewer purchases.
+They suit renters who want a quick move-in with fewer purchases.
 Rent is often higher than unfurnished units in the same area.

 Unfurnished studios let you control the setup.
 Landlords often provide a finished kitchen, bathroom fittings, and fixed closets.
 This option can suit longer stays where you want your own furniture plan.